awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### TLS/s3SetTls12.go

 This example demonstrates how to use the 1.2 version of TLS (transport layer security).
-It creates an Amazon S3 client and determines whether it can access an item in a bucket.
+It creates an Amazon S3 client and determines whether it can access an object in a bucket.

-`go run s3SetTls12 -b BUCKET -i ITEM [-r REGION] [-v]`
+`go run s3SetTls12 -b BUCKET -o OBJECT [-r REGION] [-v]`

 - *BUCKET* is the name of the Amazon S3 bucket to confirm access.
-- *ITEM* is an object in *BUCKET*.
+- *OBJECT* is an object in *BUCKET*.
 - If *REGION* is not specified, it defaults to **us-west-2**.
 - If **-v** is not specified, it configures the session for Go version 1.13.